Things God Can't Do?

 If the Lord was with the men of Judah, why were iron chariots an issue?
 Had this not been promised?
 (Josh 17:16-18).
 Had they not had other difficult victories where God revealed his omnipotence?
 (Josh.
 11:4-9).
 But notice, this was not Israel's only defeat.
 After this text in Judges 1, some of the shortcomings of the other tribes are also listed (Judges 1:21, 27; 29; 30; 31, 33).
 The Bible is clear that some failed to fully embrace the promises of God (Josh.
 1:6-9) and sinned (Judg.
 2:2-6; Num 33:52, 55; Jos.
 23:13).
 Also remember that after the great defeat of Jericho came the humiliating defeat of Israel at Ai because of "sin in the camp" - Josh.
 7.

-While this list is not complete, hopefully this list includes the ones you were seeking.
+While this list above is not complete, hopefully it includes the "things" you were seeking.